da721wol/Domain-specific-LLM/README.md

+Note: This is the original README.md with close to no changes, except fine-tuning, since the orignal available scripts didn't work.
+Due to the high quality of the README.md no additional changes were required.

 # Pretrain and Fine-tune a T5 model with Flax on GCP

 This tutorial details how pretrain and fine-tune a [FlaxT5](https://github.com/huggingface/transformers/blob/master/src/transformers/models/t5/modeling_flax_t5.py) model from HuggingFace using a TPU VM available on Google Cloud.

-While the code is only slightly adapted from the original HuggingFace examples for [pretraining](https://github.com/huggingface/transformers/tree/master/examples/flax/language-modeling#t5-like-span-masked-language-modeling) and [seq2seq fine-tuning](https://github.com/huggingface/transformers/tree/master/examples/flax/summarization), this repository is aimed to provide a comprehensive overview for the whole process, with a special focus on **pitfalls** due to an incorrect environment setup.
+While the code is only slightly adapted from the original HuggingFace examples for [pretraining](https://github.com/huggingface/transformers/tree/master/examples/flax/language-modeling#t5-like-span-masked-language-modeling), this repository is aimed to provide a comprehensive overview for the whole process, with a special focus on **pitfalls** due to an incorrect environment setup.

 _**Why JAX/Flax?**_ Thanks to the amazing work of the HuggingFace team, a good portion of the models available in the `transformers` library are available in [Flax](https://flax.readthedocs.io/en/latest/index.html), a neural network library built on top of [JAX](https://jax.readthedocs.io/en/latest/index.html).
 Using Flax for pretraining on TPUs is especially convenient for two reasons: